 There are, unfortunately, some gasoline containers manufactured and on the market that do not include a flashback flame arrestor.
 This cheap, well-known, and available device is used in many gasoline containers to prevent a flashback fire.
 The technology works and is used in all sorts of industries.
 Some manufacturers, in an attempt to save money, choose to not include flame arrestors in gas cans and over the past 20 years, many people, mostly children, have suffered serious injuries and burns that could have been prevented by the addition of a flame arrestor.

 If you have been a victim of an exploding gas can, or your family has, it may be that your gasoline container did not include this very critical piece of safety equipment.
-The Texas Gas Can Fire Injury Lawyers at Hill Law Firm have represented many victims of these defective and dangerous products.
+The Texas Gas Can Fire Injury Lawyer at Hill Law Firm has represented many victims of these defective and dangerous products.
 If you have questions about gas can fires, call Hill Law Firm today for a free consultation.